kowalcj0/cucumber-testng-parallel-selenium/README.md

 To run all stories from IDE only in Firefox, simply right click on one of the files:
 * cucumber.examples.java.testNG.runners.RunCukesTestInChrome
 * cucumber.examples.java.testNG.runners.RunCukesTestInFirefox

 And chose "Run ..."
 (Yes, choosing RunCukesTestInChrome will also run tests in FF!)

 To run all stories simultaneously in both browsers (Chrome and Firefox) right click on one of the files:
 * src/test/resources/TestNGRunTestsLocally.xml
 * src/test/resources/TestNGRunTestsRemotely.xml

 And chose "Run ..."

-To run selected feature, change the feature name in the class below:
+To run just one selected feature, change the feature name in the class below:

     cucumber.examples.java.testNG.runners.RunSingleFeature

-And as in previous example right click on this class and chose "Run ..."
+And as in previous example, right click on this class and chose "Run ..."

 ## Running features from CLI